dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 This topic helps IT admins enable iOS device enrollment for devices purchased through Apple's [Device Enrollment Program (DEP)](https://deploy.apple.com).
 Microsoft Intune can deploy an enrollment profile “over the air” to devices purchased through DEP.
 The administrator never has to touch each managed device.
 A DEP profile contains management settings that are applied to devices during enrollment including Setup Assistant options.

 To enable DEP enrollment, you use both the Intune and Apple DEP portals.
-A list or purchase order number of your DEP devices is also required so you can assign them to Intune for management in the Apple portal.
+A list of IDs or purchase order number is also required so you can assign them to Intune for management in the Apple portal.

 >[!NOTE]
 >DEP enrollment can't be used with the [device enrollment manager](device-enrollment-manager-enroll.md).